EduardoZepeda/coffee-bytes-hugo/content/posts/digital-ocean-analisis-y-mi-experiencia/index.en.md

 Digital Ocean is a service focused more on small and medium projects, it does not have as many solutions as AWS or Azure.
 For example, it does not have solutions in artificial intelligence for IT security analysis, big data analysis or other SaaS options.
 But, in exchange for these shortcomings that leave it up to developers, it offers much more competitive prices than the big players.

-## My experience with Digital Ocean
+## My experience using Digital Ocean

 I have used Digital Ocean to host personal projects and also to manage my domains.
 I haven't had any problems with down servers so far, or at least not that I've noticed or any user has brought it to my attention.
 In fact, right now you are reading this from a Droplet using ~~a headless Wordpress and for the frontend frontity (A React framework) served with Nginx~~ Hugo and hosted at Digital Ocean.
 This blog uses the cheapest service, the $5 usd one, and the truth is that for the amount of traffic I have it doesn't feel slow and has decent Lighthouse metrics, without any cache plugin.